Little penguin population in Sydney's North Harbour

 The recovery team

 Shortly after the little penguin colony at Manly Point was listed as endangered, a Little Penguin Recovery Team was established.
 The main role of this team is to advise on the conservation of the endangered population of little penguins at Manly.
 The recovery team also assisted in the coordination, preparation and implementation of the recovery plan for this penguin population.
-The recovery plan was finalised in October 2000.

 Recovery teams are made up of conservation experts, representatives from government agencies, and significant land managers.
 The Little Penguin Recovery Team consists of representatives from OEH, Manly Council, the Waterways Authority, NSW Fisheries, Manly Environment Centre, Taronga Zoo, the Southern Ocean Seabirds Study Association, and Charles Sturt University.